Australian and New Zealand television frequencies: State-owned stations

 The ABC has the highest number of transmission sites: often, but not always, SBS and ABC signals are transmitted from the same masts.

 Private networks

 Some commercial broadcasters have a call sign that operates over multiple areas, whereas others may only serve a single area.
 This is due to historical ownership of regional stations.
 Nevertheless, most regional stations are now affiliated with the major metropolitan networks.

 New Zealand frequencies

-Channel 25 is being used as a Guardband, but could be used if a channel reallocation be needed.
+Digital television in New Zealand currently uses UHF frequencies between channels 26 and 39 (510-622 MHz), with channel 25 used as a guard band.
+Channels 40 to 48 are currently allocated but reserved; frequencies above this have been reallocated to 4G (LTE) mobile phone services in the 700 MHz band.

+Rights held directly by the New Zealand Crown are managed by government entity Radio Spectrum Management.
+Frequency allocations are made to TV operators, both national (such as Television New Zealand and Sky Free) as well as network operators Kordia (the former distribution arm of TVNZ) and JDA.

+Channels 38 and 39 are currently provided to Te Mātāwai, a representative body established (by the Māori Language Act 2016) to represent Māori language interests, for use by the Māori Television Service.

+Radio Spectrum Management last released a list of spectrum licence holders in June 2019, with more recent data in their Register of Radio Frequencies.